CodeConnoisseur74/gloss/README.md

   - This was used for various icons throughout the site
 - Favicon.io
   - favicon files were created at <https://favicon.io/favicon-converter/>
-- balsamiq
+- Canva
-  - wireframes were created using balsamiq from <https://balsamiq.com/wireframes/desktop/#>
+  - wireframes were created using Canva <https://canva.com/>
-- TinyPNG
-  - This was used to compress the hero image for optimal load times

-### External Python Modules
+## External Python Modules

 - asgiref==3.7.2 - Used for building asynchronous Python web applications, especially with django.
 - cloudinary==1.29.0 - Cloundinary was set up for use but no custom uploads were made, settings remain for future development
 - crispy-bootstrap5==0.6 - This was used to allow bootstrap5 use with crispy forms
 - dj-database-url==0.5.0 - Used to parse database url for production environment
-- dj3-cloudinary-storage==0.0.6 - Storage system to work with cloudinary
 - Django==4.2.10 - Framework used to build the application
 - django-allauth==0.57.2 - Used for the sites authentication system, sign up, sign in, logout, password resets ect.
 - django-crispy-forms==2.1 - Used to style the forms on render
 - gunicorn==20.1.0 - Installed as dependency with another package
 - oauthlib==3.2.0 - Installed as dependency with another package
 - psycopg2==2.9.9 - Needed for heroku deployment
-- PyJWT==2.8.0 - Installed as dependency with another package
 - python3-openid==3.2.0 - Installed as dependency with another package
 - requests-oauthlib==1.3.1 - Installed as dependency with another package (allauth authentication)
 - sqlparse==0.4.4 - Installed as dependency with another package